 The most common side effects associated with Propecia include:

 - Ejaculation disorder

 Adverse sexual events are most notable in younger men.
 Several side effects have been found to improve or completely resolve once Propecia treatment is stopped, while others may continue to affect the patient for several months or even years.
 In some cases, sexual function never returns to normal.

-In June 2011, the FDA released a safety announcement warning that Propecia and other 5-alpha-reductase inhibitors may increase the risk for a serious form of prostate cancer.
-Known as high-grade prostate cancer, this is the most deadly kind.
+In June 2011, the FDA released a safety announcement warning that Propecia and other 5-alpha-reductase inhibitors may increase the risk for high-grade prostate cancer, the deadliest form of prostate cancer.

 High-grade prostate cancer is highly aggressive and grows rapidly, often spreading to other areas like the lymph nodes and bones.
 Further, high-grade prostate cancer cells are large, difficult to treat and reappear more frequently than low- and intermediate-grade prostate cancers.

 Although the cancer risk appears to be low, the FDA distributed the announcement to inform doctors and patients of safety revisions to the warning and precaution labels for this class of drugs.
 Evidence of the increased risk comes from two large clinical trials: the seven-year Prostate Cancer Prevention Trial (PCPT) and the four-year Reduction by Dutasteride of Prostate Cancer Events (REDUCE) trial.